 Lunch is to be eaten in designated areas only.
 Lunch times vary by classroom.
 Students will be notified of their assigned lunch time on the first day of school.
 Lunch schedules may change at quarter and/or semester breaks for some students.
 If schedules change throughout the year, notice will be provided one week in advance of the quarter/semester start.
-Students may purchase lunch at school or bring a prepared lunch from home.
+Students may bring a prepared lunch from home.
 Milk will be available for purchase to supplement lunches brought from home.
 Adult meal costs are listed below: